lucasssvaz/esp-summit-br-2025-zigbee/README.md

 ## Installation and configuration

-The instructions below may seem detailed, but that's intentional — the Node.js ecosystem can be unintuitive for those who don’t work with it regularly.
+You can use your OS native package manager to install the dependencies, however, it is recommended to use `nvm` -- Node.js version manager.

+The following instructions are provided in detail, as parts of the Node.js ecosystem may not be immediately intuitive to some users."

-These steps have been tested on Linux.
-The general approach should be similar on Windows and macOS, but some adjustments may be necessary.
+The following instructions are provided in detail, as parts of the Node.js ecosystem may not be immediately intuitive to some users.
+These steps have been tested on Linux only.
+The general approach should be similar on other operating systems with some possible adjustments.

-If you run into major issues, feel free to open an issue — we’ll do our best to update the instructions accordingly.
+If you run into major problems installing and configuring the dependencies, feel free to open an issue — we’ll do our best to update the instructions accordingly.

 ### Software dependencies